F-Depi/stats-athletic/README.md

 Contributions to improve and expand the database are welcome!
 If you have suggestions, enhancements, or additional data sources to include, feel free to open an issue or submit a pull request.

-If you spot any mistakes or have feedback, please don't hesitate to email me at: fdp.federico@skiff.com
+If you spot any mistakes or have feedback, please don't hesitate to email me at: fdp.federico@proton.me